BaptisteContreras/symfony-request-param-bundle/README.md

 }
 ```

-With this decorator approache you can really customize the json response easily
+With this decorator approach you can really easily customize the json response

 ```yaml